-Covid-19 travel restrictions have seen a huge jump in people booking staycations in the UK - promising to leave the A303 as one of the country's most congested roads during 2021.
-With Devon and Cornwall revealed as the two most popular destinations, and Wiltshire also seeing a surge in bookings, planning ahead with this guide to alternative routes for the A303 could save hours of wasted travel time.
+With Devon and Cornwall two of most popular destinations in the UK, and Wiltshire also seeing a surge in bookings as Brits increasingly choose staycations, planning ahead with this guide to alternative routes for the A303 could save hours of wasted travel time as holidays approach.

-Use this guide to follow emergency diversion symbols to help dodge jams at pinch points such as
+Barden to follow emergency diversion symbols to help dodge jams at pinch points such as Stonehenge

-Stonehenge and the Blackdown Hills - which can add up to a couple of hours to your trip.
-Give your 2021
+and the Blackdown Hills - which can add up to a couple of hours to your trip.
+Give your staycation the

 Find alternative routes from the A303 and avoid traffic jams as you head to the likes of Cornwall and Devon (Credit: Pam Brophy)Anyone heading to Cornwall and the South West, will likely find themselves queuing on the A303 as it connects the M3 and A30 as one of the main routes from London to Devon and Cornwall.